lupyuen/lupyuen.github.io/src/ci6.md

 ## A-ha!
 40023987 is the Breaking Commit!
 ```

-In this article, we look inside our new tool to __Rewind The Build__...
+In this article, we look inside our new tool to __Rewind The NuttX Build__...

 - TODO: Reveal the Breaking Commit (pic below)